MehekFatima/Frontend-MiniProjects/Weather-App/README.md

 2. Select whether to display the Air Quality Index (AQI) from the dropdown menu.
 3. Click the "Show" button to retrieve weather information.

-## Hosting

-This application is hosted on [City View Forecast](https://cityviewforecast.netlify.app/).

 ## Technologies Used